Our Signature Psilocybin Mushrooms, Nature & Rafting Journey! The Best Legal Mushroom Journey Possible, Oregon’s Most Inceredible Natural Places!

 Psychedelics were done communally to help people connect with themselves, each other, and the natural world for millennia.
 This can create powerful experiences and bonds and restore people’s faith in humanity.
 And it can drastically change your relationship with wild nature.
 Our journeys encourage all of that.

-But we also get that you would want to meet your group.
 We hold space for the group to interact online beforehand so members can get a feel for each other and to see if the fit is right.
-You can also engage with others in public groups in the larger community.
-After your journey, you can create your own groups on as well.
-This provides a container to help people what they find on their journey back into the world.
+Even better, After your journey, you can continue to interact with your group and other journeyers in the community!

 This Journey is beginner-friendly.
 You can choose your own level of participation for the hike, even skipping any hiking options altogether.
 You could also go on a variety of hike lengths.